mittelmark/microemacs/README.md

 The Windows 32 bit executable should work on 32 and 64 Windows systems.

+Just  download an  executable  for your  platform  which matches as closely as possible your operatig system.
+For instance for Fedora 39, you download the binaries for Fedora 38.
+On Unix systems you make the file  executable  (chmod 755 filename) and rename it for  instance  to me, then  copy it to a  folder  belonging  to your  PATH.
+Therafter you can run the me executable.
+More information will be added later.

 ## Pros and Cons of Jasspa MicroEmacs

 * Pro: